sky-chaser-high/adobe-illustrator-scripts/README.md

 > **Warning**
 > Since copy and paste inside the script to move the cursor position, if you have copied the content in advance, it will be lost.
 > Area type with wrapping may not work well.
-> In the case of moveLineUp.js, when moving the last line, a new line is added to work around a bug.
+> In the case of moveLineUp, when moving the last line, a new line is added to work around a bug.

 > **Note**
 > Only one line can be moved.
 Multiple lines are not supported.